-First, our brief explains that when the states decided to ratify the Constitution, they consented to waive their immunity for certain types of suits.
+First, our brief explained that when the states decided to ratify the Constitution, they consented to waive their immunity for certain types of suits.
 This concept of acquiescence to suit under the plan of the Constitutional Convention, or “plan waiver,” has repeatedly been affirmed by the Supreme Court.
-As our brief explains, when the Framers met at the Constitutional Convention in 1787, they sought to create a cohesive national sovereign in response to the failings of the Articles of Confederation.
-The war powers were the Framers’ primary response to these shortcomings and granted the federal government sweeping and exclusive authority over the nation’s military affairs.
+As our brief explained, when the Framers met at the Constitutional Convention in 1787, they sought to create a cohesive national sovereign in response to the failings of the Articles of Confederation.
+The war powers, which include the power to raise and support the armed forces, were the Framers’ primary response to these shortcomings and granted the federal government sweeping and exclusive authority over the nation’s military affairs.
 By ratifying the Constitution, states accepted the enhanced protection and fortitude that comes with a strong federal military and, in exchange, gave up the vast majority of their sovereign interests in matters of war—including their immunity from suit.

 February 7, 2022